scala/scala-lang/_posts/2024-12-05-release-notes-3.6.2.md

 ## Experimental SIP-58 - Named Tuples

 Named Tuples have been introduced as experimental in Scala 3.5.0.
-This feature is now ready to be tested, but is not yet stablized.
+This feature is now ready to be tested, but is not yet stabilized.
 We encourage you to try named tuples and to report your feedback [on the public forum](https://contributors.scala-lang.org/t/pre-sip-named-tuples).
 Named Tuples allow you to give meaningful names to tuple elements and use those names during constructing, destructuring, and pattern matching.